AdobeDocs/experience-manager-cloud-manager.en/help/managing-code/private-repositories.md

 >[!TIP]
 >
 >You can control the pipelines that are created automatically to validate each pull request to a private repository.
-Please see the document [GitHub Check Configuration for Private Repositories](github-check-config.md) for more information.
+See [GitHub Check Configuration for Private Repositories](github-check-config.md) for more information.

 ## Associating Private Repositories with Pipelines {#pipelines}

-Validated private repositories can be associated with [full-stack pipelines.](/help/overview/ci-cd-pipelines.md)
+Validated private repositories can be associated with [full-stack pipelines](/help/overview/ci-cd-pipelines.md).

 ## Limitations {#limitations}